-Considering all we have discovered about Jim Perrin’s past relationships, it is interesting to note that after our sister died of her cancer he managed to gain the support and loving sympathy of at least six other partners — up to the present — (two within the year of Jac’s death) with the claim that he was himself now dying of the disease: they could hardly have missed this tragic coincidence…
+Considering all we have discovered about Jim Perrin’s past relationships, it is interesting to note that after our sister died of her cancer he managed to gain the support and loving sympathy of at least six other partners — up to the present — (two within the year of Jac’s death) with the claim that he was himself now dying of the disease: they could hardly have missed this tragic coincidence.

-His account of the illness, see: ‘Jim Perrin diagnosed with Terminal Lung Cancer?‘, and his patient suffering and acceptance as he dealt so bravely with his failing health; together with his ‘history’ of past distress—the ‘lack of any real love or understanding’ — was to make him the irresistible subject for the ministrations of the sensitive women he seems to have targeted (they were never without property or means) and with whom, successively, he began A New Life.
+His account of the illness, see: Jim Perrin diagnosed with Terminal Lung Cancer?, and his patient suffering and acceptance as he dealt so bravely with his failing health!!! — together with his ‘history’ of past distress , the ‘lack of any real love or understanding’ — was to make him the irresistible subject for the ministrations of the sensitive women he seems to have opportunistically targeted (they were never without property or means) and with whom, successively, he began A New Life.
 Continue reading →

 We have written of our sister’s meeting with Jim Perrin in late 2002 and of how he went to live with her — ‘a safe house’ — in 2003.
 She had no idea of his pressing necessity to leave Llanrhaeadr ym Mochnant or that his intention was to outmanoeuvre the Child Support Agency.
 Jac was unaware of that aspect of his life, he made sure that it was so, and it would be many months before she learned the truth; even then, only partially.

-Jim Perrin had written of our sister — with a reference to her former husband which was virtually libellous—and described, with distasteful relish, injuries which he claimed she had received.
-He said: ‘A previous man in her life had beaten her savagely about the head, and her corrective balance was gone.’
-And on page 220, describing an accident, he wrote: ‘She had fallen in the night at the flat where she was staying, had cracked her lumbar vertebra.’
+Jim Perrin had written about our sister — with a reference to her former husband which was virtually libellous, and described, with an almost abnormally distasteful relish injuries which he claimed she had received at his hands.
+He said: ‘a previous man in her life had beaten her savagely about the head, and her corrective balance was gone.’
+And on page 220, describing an accident, he wrote: ‘she had fallen in the night at the flat where she was staying, had cracked her lumbar vertebra.’
 He could not have known this — there was no medical examination.
 (See Jac’s accident to read his description of another accident which befell her.)